BBoutet1/developer_profile_generator/Develop/README_generated.md

 ###### <p align="center">![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)</p>

-A command-line application that dynamically generates a README.md file from user's input.
+A command-line application that dynamically generates a README.md file from user's inputs.
 It also creates a pdf file containing the user's github profile information.

 ## Table of contents